Click on any class for more information.

 Aromatherapy is a holistic therapy that uses essential oils from plants to positively affect an individual’s mental, physical and spiritual well-being.
 This course explores how 30 different essential oils can affect us on physical, emotional and energetic levels.
 Class discussions will include the history of Aromatherapy; intrinsic oil qualities; extraction and blending techniques; plus safe and effective consulting practices that are in accordance with high ethical standards.
 Through lecture, demonstration and hands-on experience students learn how to formulate and use essential oil blends to treat a variety of disorders and stress-related problems for their clients.

-“Ayurveda”, which means “Science of Life” in Sanskrit, is an ancient self-care and healing system developed in India roughly 5,000 years ago.
+"Ayurveda" which means "Science of Life" in Sanskrit, is an ancient self-care healing system developed over 5,000 years ago.
+It is considered the "mother of all healing".
 This course is an introduction to Ayurvedic principles and practices.
-It includes an overall view of Ayurvedic Healing including 3 different Ayurvedic massage modalities based on the Ayurvedic constitutional types: Abyhanga, Vishesh, and Udvartana.
-Students will become familiar with Ayurveda’s three “Doshas” (distinct combinations of physical, mental, and emotional characteristics), three qualities of mind, (“Sattva”, “Rajas” and “Tamas”), and three qualities of energy (“Prana”, “Tejas” and “Ojas”).
-In addition, they’ll learn about “marmas” (pressure points) and practice massage methods to restore balance, boost immunity and enhance the quality and duration of life for themselves and their clients.
+It includes an overall view of Ayurvedic healing and Panchakarma including hands-on instruction of three different bodywork modalities based on the Ayurvedic constitutional types or Doshas: Abhyanga, Vishesh and Udvartana massages.
+Students will become familiar with the three Doshas ( distinct combinations of physical, mental and emotional characteristics : Vata, Pitta and Kapha ), three qualities of mind ( Sattva, Rajas and Tamas ), and three qualities of energy ( Prana, Tejas and Ojas ).
+In addition, they will learn hands-on the "marmas" ( pressure points ), Shirodhara ( "thread of oil on the forehead" ) and Indian Head Massage.
+These practices restore balance, boost immunity and enhance the quality and duration of life for themselves and their clients."

 Breathwork & Conscious Breathing